jakezatecky/react-dual-listbox/README.md

 ### Extract Changed Values

-At times it may be useful to know _which_ options the user highlighted when the selected values change.
+At times, it may be useful to know _which_ options the user highlighted when the selected values change.
 In this case, the second parameter of the `onChange` handler may be used:

 ``` jsx
 class Widget extends React.Component {